Advice on how to slim down is everywhere, but the weight-loss industry is laced with myths that won’t help you reach your goals.

 Replacing the cooking oil you usually use with coconut oil can help you burn up to 120 more calories daily, as well as decreasing your appetite so you eat less.
 (24)

-The consumption of caffeine is another way to boost metabolism (25) , and drinking coffee or tea can help you lose weight.
+The consumption of caffeine is another way to boost metabolism (25), and drinking coffee or tea can help you lose weight because of this.

-Many people have a difficult time getting adequate amounts of protein, and adding a supplement can make all the difference for weight loss.
+Many people have a difficult time getting adequate amounts of protein, so adding whey protein can make all the difference for weight loss.

 Even if you can only manage it after dinner, instituting this habit will help you resist the urge to snack during the evening.
-(28)
+For toothbrushes, opt for an electric for a better clean (28).

 Summary: Losing weight and keeping it off depends on your willingness to make a number of permanent lifestyle changes.
 Selecting weight loss strategies that have proven effective for others can be the key to success.